suddenlyGiovanni/coding_challenge--hello_fresh/README.md

 **Redux-Thunk** |

 ### New Technologies
-I used this coding challenge to learn and implement new concepts and technologies:
+I used this coding challenge as an opportunity to learn and implement new concepts and technologies:
 - MongoDB
 - Mongoose
 - Passport.js